 To book, please complete this registration form, following payment instructions at the end.
 To find out more about the programme please contact us at email@example.com.

 Dart Valley, Devon, UK – 5th to 8th June 2020

 “Another world is not only possible, she is on her way.
 On a quiet day, I can hear her breathing.” – Arundhati Roy

-In 2018 we are delighted to host our second Way of Nature Women’s programme: a very special experience to support rest, reconnection, and opening up to the power of the wild feminine.
+In 2020 we are delighted to host our third Way of Nature Women’s programme: a very special experience to support rest, reconnection, and opening up to the power of the wild feminine.